ergebnis/php-package-template/README.md

 ## Installation

-:bulb: This is a great place for showing how to install the package, see below:
+💡 This is a great place for showing how to install the package, see below:

 Run